bwhiting2356/llm-map-visualization/README.md

 - **Region Recognition**: Implements a Retrieval-Augmented Generation (RAG) process to identify the region in question and find the corresponding GeoJSON file from the database.
 - **LLM Integration**: Uses Claude to process user queries and generate statistical estimates.
 - **Tool Call Integration**: Feeds identified regions into tool calls for accurate data visualization.
+- **Multimodal Query Inputs**: Users can query with both voice and text.

 ### Use Cases